Nautilus (Person of Interest): Plot

 Reese continues following Claire and subdues many hitmen who try to kill her, although she is unaware of this.
-She interrogates the hitmen, who are actually military, and finds that Claire stole files from Silverwood, a private military organization.
+He interrogates the hitmen, who are actually military, and finds that Claire stole files from Silverpool, a private military organization.
 The team follows Claire to the next clue, located at the observation deck on 30 Rockefeller Plaza.
 Finch fails to convince her to drop her quest and she sets out to find the next clue at The Octagon.
 Finch then tells Reese and Shaw that he no longer will try to protect Claire.

 Claire goes to The Octagon's rooftop where she is instructed to turn on a switch.
-However, she finds that it's unplugged and she is cornered by Silverwood military men.
-However, they are killed by gunshots and Claire finds a cellphone, where Samaritan tells her that it will protect her, recognizing her as an asset.
-The next day, Silverwood comes under investigation for their practices.
-Finch tells Reese that Silverwood worked on a network to detect threats but the project is now dead after it is leaked to the media.
+However, she finds that it's unplugged and she is cornered by Silverpool military men.
+However, they are killed by gunshots and Claire finds a cellphone, through which Samaritan tells her that it will protect her, recognizing her as an asset.
+The next day, Claire has gone missing and Silverpool comes under investigation for war crimes after the files that Claire stole are leaked to the press by Samaritan.
+Finch tells Reese that Silverpool worked on a network to detect threats, but the project is now dead after the leak.
+Samaritan had used Claire to get the files and kill a potential rival system by exposing Silverpool.
 He then shows Reese his new progress: a new base of operations at the Interborough Rapid Transit Company station.
 Shaw joins them and Finch decides to continue working with them.